SplashThat/QAChallenge/README.md

 ## Challenge Description

 Using Selenium, implement an automated test suite to cover our login flow.
+Here is the login page URL: `https://splashthat.com/login`.
 Use this account to login:
 * Username: qacandidate@splashthat.com
 * Password: testingislife

 You are free to disregard the Facebook login feature.
-For development, you can use either the Selenium IDE or Selenium WebDriver in Python, Java, or Ruby.
+For development, you can use either the Selenium IDE or Selenium WebDriver in Python or Ruby.
 This repository provides you with barebones scripts to get started with any of those.

 ## Getting Started
 1. *Fork this Repository*&mdash;Don't worry!
 Your fork will remain private in your GitHub account.